sphinx-doc/sphinx/doc/templating.rst

    .. versionadded:: 5.0.2

+.. data:: styles

+   A list of the names of the main stylesheets as given by the theme or :confval:`html_style`.

+   .. versionadded:: 5.1

 .. data:: style

    The name of the main stylesheet, as given by the theme or :confval:`html_style`.

+   .. versionchanged:: 5.1

+      The theme or :confval:`html_style` are now able to specify multiple stylesheets, the ``style`` key returns the last stylesheet when more than one is specified.

+   .. deprecated:: 5.1

+      Use the :data:`styles` key instead, as there is no longer a single main stylesheet.
+The ``style`` key will be removed in Sphinx 7.0.

 .. data:: title